DJBarnes/django-adminlte2-pdq/README.md

     ```

     Whether routes with no defined permission should be hidden unless added to a Whitelist
+    If this setting is set to False, then all routes without a defined permission are still visible on the sidebar menu
+    If this setting is set to True, then all routes without a defined permission are hidden on the sidebar menu unless the route is found in the ADMINLTE2_MENU_PERMISSION_FREE_WHITELIST setting.
     ```python
     ADMINLTE2_USE_WHITELIST_FOR_UNDEFINED_PERMISSIONS = (True/False)
+    ```

+    Assuming ADMINLTE2_USE_WHITELIST_FOR_UNDEFINED_PERMISSIONS is set to True, this is the list of routes that will be shown on the sidebar menu and accessible despite a defined permission.
+    ```python
+    ADMINLTE2_MENU_PERMISSION_FREE_WHITELIST = []
+    ```

+    This menu setting is useful for defining a menu that should come before the main menu.
+Sometimes you may be in a subsection of your website that has additional navigation that should precede the normal main navigation but only be shown when in this subsection.
+This setting allows that without having to change the main navigation menu.
+    See the Menu section (coming soon) for more information.
+    ```python
+    ADMINLTE2_MENU_FIRST = []
+    ```

+    This menu setting is the main menu that should be available no matter what section of the website you are in.
+It is the main navigation.
+    See the Menu section (coming soon) for more information.
+    ```python
+    ADMINLTE2_MENU = []
+    ```

+    This menu setting is useful for defining a menu that should come after the admin menu links.
+A menu footer so to speak.
+    See the Menu section (coming soon) for more information.
+    ```python
+    ADMINLTE2_MENU_LAST = []
     ```

 6. Override and update blocks in base.html to customize the layout further